When I decided to pull the plug on my job at the end of 2015, there were a lot of thoughts running through my mind.

 The idea of FINALLY quitting my job was something I had thought about for years, but it wasn't something I actually considered doing until about 12 months ago.

-When I started looking at self-employment like a REAL, legitimate option for my future, a lot of conflicting thoughts came into the picture:
+When I started looking at self-employment as a REAL, legitimate option for my future, a lot of conflicting thoughts came into the picture:

 - Am I truly capable of surviving without a full-time job?

-- What if all of my businesses fail and I suddenly stop making money?
-What then?
+- What if my business fails and I suddenly stop making money?

 - What about health insurance?
 Do I really want to pay for that myself?

 - Is it foolish to think life can be this great?
 I don't know anybody who gets to live like this… what makes me so special?